ejbyne/websockets-chatroom/README.md

 - Provides notification when a user enters or leaves the chatroom
 - Provides notification when another user is typing
 - Messages scroll upwards when they reach the bottom of the chat window
+- Different colours to distinguish user's messages from others'

 The live version of the website can be accessed [here](https://chatterbox-chat-server.herokuapp.com/).